-When you own a vehicle there are lots of things you’ve to do to maintain your car that includes car insurance, car maintenance etc. This same goes for toll road tax when you pass through toll road you’ve lots of question on your mind.
+When you own a vehicle there are lots of things you’ve to do to maintain your car that includes car insurance, car maintenance etc. The same goes for toll road tax when you pass through a toll road you’ve lots of questions on your mind.

 In this post, we’ve gathered answers of frequency asked the question of toll tax that bumbled in your mind.

 1. Do Toll Road Take Pictures of Drivers?

 Toll road system based on advanced technology to stop any criminal activities.
 Generally, almost 99 percent of the toll road has CCTV cameras.
 When drivers go through toll system then in these process CCTV camera capture picture of the driver to Identification.

 2. Do Toll Road Take Credit Card or Debit Card?

 When you’re on Toll Plaza there are multiple options of payment.
 If you’re thinking “can you pay tolls with a debit card or credit card”.
 The answer is yes or no because the toll payment still made is cash but its more common to pay toll by credit card and debit card.

 In additional with most toll systems, motorists may only pay tolls with cash the debit and credit cards are not accepted.
 However, some toll roads may have toll plazas with ATMs so motorists can stop and withdraw cash to pay tolls.